Letter of marque: Early history

-During the Middle Ages, armed private vessels enjoying their sovereign's tacit consent, if not always an explicit formal commission, regularly raided shipping of other nations, as in the case of the English Sir Francis Drake's attacks on Spanish shipping.
+During the Middle Ages, armed private vessels enjoying their sovereign's tacit consent, if not always an explicit formal commission, regularly raided shipping of other states, as in the case of the English Sir Francis Drake's attacks on Spanish shipping.
 Queen Elizabeth I (despite protestations of innocence) took a share of the prizes.
 Dutch jurist Hugo Grotius's 1604 seminal work on international law, De Iure Praedae (Of The Law of Prize and Booty), was an advocate's brief defending Dutch raids on Spanish and Portuguese shipping.

 King Henry III of England first issued what later became known as privateering commissions in 1243.
-These early licences were granted to specific individuals to seize the King's enemies at sea in return for splitting the proceeds between the privateers and The Crown.
+These early licences were granted to specific individuals to seize the King's enemies at sea in return for splitting the proceeds between the privateers and the Crown.

 The letter of marque and reprisal was documented in 1295, 50 years after wartime privateer licenses were first issued.
 According to Grotius, letters of marque and reprisal were akin to a "private war", a concept alien to modern sensibilities but related to an age when the ocean was lawless and all merchant vessels sailed armed for self-defense.
 A reprisal involved seeking the sovereign's permission to exact private retribution against some foreign prince or subject.
 The earliest instance of a licensed reprisal recorded in England was in the year 1295 under the reign of King Edward I. The notion of reprisal, and behind it that just war involved avenging a wrong, was associated with the letter of marque until 1620 in England.
 To apply for such a letter, a shipowner had to submit to the Admiralty Court an estimate of actual losses incurred.